INFLUENCER MARKETING

 Paid media means investing in advertising space to boost visibility.

-This involves launching advertising campaigns on platforms like social media accounts, using banner ads, and engaging in search engine marketing.
+This involves launching advertising campaigns on marketing platforms like social media accounts, using banner ads, and engaging in search engine marketing.

 A classic example is running social media ads on Facebook to drive traffic to your latest blog post or product reviews.